Latest NewsView More

 Transfer at 11

 Children leaving Petham to move to Secondary education go to a variety of schools.
 In their final year at primary school pupils can, if parents wish, undertake the selection test for a Grammar school place (11 plus or Kent Test).
-In 2014 69% of children in year 6 went on to local Grammar schools.

 Many of the secondary schools in our area have their own entrance tests or have specific criteria for admission, details of which can be obtained direct from the schools concerned.